louvrmat000/Portfolio/Personal project portfolio.md

 Materials: Wood/ paper ironically to make the poster board.

-Size/Content: Yes, there will be an amount of trees REQUIERED to keep us from dying but apart from that nothing.
+Size/Content: There will be an amount of trees REQUIERED to keep us from dying but apart from that nothing.

 Impact: I want theis to inspire people to help trees and plant some, no one wants to die from suffication.